Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 Are we happy with that?

-His chums call him Larry
+His chums call him Larry over a cognac.

-I love a digestive after dinner.
+Oh, yes, I love a digestive after dinner.

-Thank you so much, Aaron slash Lawrence.
+Aaron slash Lawrence.

-It's not too far from Anaheim and LA sort of inland.
+It's not too far from Anaheim and L.A., sort of inland.

-So near San Bernardino.
+Near San Bernardino.

-Riverside.
-It's a few other places.
-I don't know if these are like places I've heard of
+I don't know if these are like places I've heard of another place,

-it, now other places, but just short of Mount San Antonio, just south of.
+but just short of Mount San Antonio, just south of.

 Anyway, thank you, Aaron.

-Ed Samson, Ed Samson's a great name, by the way.
+Ed Samson's a great name, by the way.

 Posh Spice.